-To receive a free estimate on pruning in the West Portland and Washington County areas, EMAIL me at rodandshellie (at) gmail.com.
+To ask about pruning in the West Portland and Washington County areas, EMAIL me at rodandshellie (at) gmail.com.

 Please include your location.

 Winter is the traditional time to prune, but it might not be the best time to prune a particular tree or shrub.
 If plants are already too big, winter pruning only makes them grow bigger faster.
 Removing suckers and water sprouts in the winter usually produces two or three times as many the following summer.
 Also, winter pruning will remove the flowers from spring blooming plants.
 Trees and shrubs can be pruned at different times of the year to get certain results, because plants respond differently to pruning at different times of year.

 The best time to prune a tree or shrub depends on how fast it is growing and when it flowers.
 How much to prune depends on how fast the tree is growing and how crowded the branches are.
 This can only be learned by experience.
 Start by noticing which branches have the most flowers and which branches produce the best fruit.
 Then prune to encourage the types of branches that are most productive.

 Pruning deciduous trees and shrubs in the winter when they are dormant (no leaves), will make them grow more vigorously in the spring.
 Dormant pruning reduces the number of buds to share the food stored in the roots, so each bud will grow more vigorously.
 Pruning deciduous trees and shrubs in the summer will make them grow slower the following spring.
 Summer pruning reduces the number of leaves to produce food stored in the roots.
 There is less food for each bud so the buds grow less vigorously the following spring.